samualtnorman/hackmud-environment/README.md

 Open a terminal in the environment and run `npm install`.

-Next you'll need to tell the script manager where you're hackmud directory is.
+Next you'll need to tell the script manager where your hackmud directory is.
-Run `npx hsm config set hackmudPath <hackmud directory>`, but replace `<hackmud directory>` with the path to the hackmud directory.
+Run `npx hsm config set hackmudPath <hackmud directory>` (replace `<hackmud directory>` with the path to the hackmud directory).

-You can find you're hackmud directory by running `#dir` in hackmud and going up two directories.
+You can find your hackmud directory by running `#dir` in hackmud and going up two directories.

 ## Guide
 ### Writings scripts
-Write your scripts in the `src` directory, these scripts by default will be pushed to all your users.
+Create files in the `src` directory, these scripts by default will be pushed to all your users.

-If you want a script to only be pushed to a specific user, create a folder in `src` with the name of that user.
+If you want a script to only be pushed to a specific user, create a folder in the `src` folder with the name of that user.
+Then create files in this new folder.
-Scripts in that folder will only be pushed to that user.

-If you are using TypeScript, you can give the `context` arg the `Context` type.

 ### Pushing Your Scripts
 Use `npm run push` to push all your scripts to all your users.
 To automatically push scripts as you edit them, leave `npm run watch` running.

 ## Optional Features
-If you are just using JavaScript, you don't need to worry about this stuff.
+This is only for if you're using TypeScript.

 ## Alternative Subscript Format
 To take advantage of the type defintions written for subscripts, you'll need to replace the `#`s with `$`s.
 For example instead of writing `#fs.scripts.trust()`, you'll need to write `$fs.scripts.trust()`.
 A big change, I know.

 ### Type Checking For Your Scripts
-To gain type checking for your other scripts in the environment, instead of starting your scripts with `function (...`, you'll need to start them with `export function script(...`.
+To gain type checking for your other scripts you've written in the environment, instead of starting your scripts with `function (...`, you'll need to start them with `export function script(...`.

 ## Useful links
 - [Scripting Reference](https://hackmud.com/forums/general_discussion/scripting_reference)